rsmease/algo-datastructures-notes/interview_topics/css3.md

 - Default stack: background -> elements with negative stacking context -> block elements -> float elements -> inline elements -> positioned elements
     - Two elements with the same stack order? — The one written lower in the HTML will appear on top
 - Z-index only works in a position context of fixed, relative or absolute

-## Block-Formatting Context

-- Block-formatting context: a container region that exists due to the presence of a block element, inline block element, positioned element, etc.
-    - Contains the objects within it, althought the context may collapse if all of those elements are floated
-    - Clearfix allows you to break out of the float space within the local block-formatting context

 ## Supporting Old Browsers